Ratchou/TP-NGS-Nematode/readme.md

 ## Differential expression analysis

 ### Data import with `tximport`
+This can be found in the `data import with tximport`script.
 The differential expression analysis was run using the matrix of counts generated previously.
 The matrix of counts was imported using the `tximport`  package in R [https://wormbase.org/tools/enrichment/tea/tea.cgi](https://wormbase.org/tools/enrichment/tea/tea.cgi).
 The corresponding code can be found in the `data import with tximport script`.